MicrosoftEdge/noin/README.md

 # Noin
 Command line utility that moves all the inline scripts in an .html file and put them into their own .js files.
 It then replaces the inline scripts with script tags linking to the newly created .js files.
-It also goes through and removes all the inline onClick attributes and moves them into their own file.
+It also goes through and removes all inline event listeners and moves them into their own file.

 ## Installation
 To install, just run: